-As of December 31, 2022, amounts due to bluebird bio under the above agreements were \$0.1 million and are included in accrued expenses.
-As of December 31, 2022, amounts due from bluebird bio under the above agreements were \$1.9 million and were included in receivables and other current assets.
+As of December 31, 2021, amounts due to bluebird bio under the above agreements were \$1.5 million, of which \$1.2 million was included in accrued expenses and other current liabilities and \$0.3 million was included in accounts payable.
+As of December 31, 2021, amounts due from bluebird bio under the above agreements were \$1.6 million and were included in receivables and other current assets.